 We fixed the number of categories to 10: This is large enough to allow freedom to sort, but few enough that we could realistically place this number of categories at the top-level navigation.

 It took users on average 11 minutes to sort the 40 items.
 We also had users select which item they thought were the most difficult to sort and why.

-Based on the dendrogram generated by userzoom we found 12 categories with 3 single item categories (called runts).
+Based on the below dendrogram, we found 12 categories with 3 single item categories (called runts).

 Users provided 269 unique names for the categories, many were just variations on the same name (e.g. ladies, women and men’s and men’s items) while others differed by plural form or misspelling.